 The FTC had charged Internet Teaching and Training Specialists LLC (ITT) with taking millions of dollars from thousands of consumers by means of deceptive telemarketing.

 The agency said ITT sold a business coaching program provided by Guidance Interactive, a company that settled similar charges with the FTC in June 2017.
-According to the FTC complaint, most of the consumers who purchased the coaching program did not develop a successful online business and ended up heavily in debt.
+According to the FTC, most of the consumers who purchased the coaching program did not develop a successful online business and ended up heavily in debt.

 Too good to be true